On the Circuit Diameter Conjecture for Counterexamples to the Hirsch Conjecture

 \end{proof}

 A key ingredient for our proofs is that we are able to guarantee the existence of sign-compatible circuit walks on spindles satisfying some restrictions.
-Recall that a spindle is the intersection of two pointed cones, one emanating from each apex.
+Recall that a spindle is the intersection of two pointed cones $C_{1}$ and $C_{2}$ such that the unique vertices $\mathbf{u}$ and $\mathbf{v}$ of $C_{1}$ and $C_{2}$ are contained in the interior of $C_{2}$ and $C_{1}$, respectively.
 We make the following observation: one can always find sign-compatible circuit walks between the two apices of a spindle formed by repeating the same cone twice.

 \begin{lemma} Let $P \subset \R^d$ be a spindle with apices $\mathbf{u}$ and $\mathbf{v}$, given by $(C + \mathbf{u}) \cap (-C + \mathbf{v})$ for a pointed cone $C$ with a unique vertex at the origin $\mathbf{0}$.
 Then there is a sign-compatible circuit walk of length at most $d$ from $\mathbf{u}$ to $\mathbf{v}$ in $P$. \end{lemma}